anasolomon/keep/README.md

 export default Footer;
 ```
-and a Note.ejx with a p and h1 inside of a parent div with css class of note:
+and a Note.jsx with a p and h1 inside of a parent div with css class of note:
 ```js
 import React from "react";